sbosshardt/evm-network-gas-prices/README.md

 ```bash
 python cryptocurrency-prices.py
 ```
-This will show current prices for ETH, FTM, and xDAI in both USD and USDC.
+This will show current prices for ETH, FTM, and xDAI in USD.

 ## Output Examples